shopware/docs/guides/hosting/performance/performance-tweaks.md

 zend.assertions=-1

 # cache file_exists,is_file
-# WARNING: this will lead to thrown errors after clearing cache, while it tries to access cached Shopware_Core_KernelProdDebugContainer.php
+# WARNING: this will lead to thrown errors after clearing cache while it tries to access cached Shopware_Core_KernelProdDebugContainer.php
 opcache.enable_file_override=1

 # increase opcache string buffer as shopware has many files
 opcache.interned_strings_buffer=20

 # disables opcache validation for timestamp for reinvalidation of the cache
-# WARNING: you need to clear on deployments the opcache by reloadding php-fpm or cachetool (https://github.com/gordalina/cachetool)
+# WARNING: you need to clear on deployments the opcache by reloading php-fpm or cachetool (https://github.com/gordalina/cachetool)
 opcache.validate_timestamps=0

 # disable check for BOM